 If there are no rules in the house, then the atmosphere turns chaotic.
 Children thrive on structure and routine.

-This guide about how to discipline a child will help you.
+This guide on how to discipline a child will help you.

 Many people, including adults, don’t understand the consequences of their actions.
-So, if your kids think that they can do whatever they want, and they won’t get punished for it, then it’s your job to show them otherwise.
+If your kids think that they can do whatever they want and won’t get punished for it, then it’s your job to show them otherwise.

 Most people have a love-hate relationship with money.
 They love it when they have it, and they hate it when they don’t.
-So, if you’ve hit the wall with your financial situation, here are some tips:
+If you’ve hit the wall with your financial situation, here are some tips:

-As mentioned above, sometimes people get in their comfort zone with their job or career and don’t think outside the box.
+As mentioned above, sometimes people settle into a comfort zone with their job or career and don’t think outside the box.

 If you are not making enough money, then there are always ways to make more.
 Re-think what you are doing for a living.

-This may sound counter-intuitive because of spending more money on school, but getting a degree (or a higher degree) might actually increase your earning potential.
+This may sound counter-intuitive as you’ll need to spend more money on school, but getting a degree (or a higher degree) might actually increase your earning potential.

 As they say, you have to spend money to make money.

 Many people have no idea where their money is going.
 They live in the moment, and then at the end of the month, they have no idea why they don’t have money in their bank account to pay the next month’s rent.
 To solve this problem, make a budget and stick to it.

 These tips can help you keep your personal budget under control.

-Hitting the Wall When Planning for the Future
+When You Hit the Wall While Planning for the Future

-Life is short – too short.
-So, you might as well have fun and enjoy it as much while you can!
-And you don’t have to win the lottery to have a good life.
+Life is short, so you might as well have fun and enjoy it while you can!
+You don’t have to win the lottery to have a good life.

 Thinking about the future can be daunting.
-It’s exciting and scary at the same time.
-If you don’t know where your future is going to take you, then it’s time to try these:
+If you don’t know where your future is going to take you, then it’s time to try these things:

 You can’t get somewhere without knowing where you’re going.
-It’s like sailing a boat on the ocean with no map hoping the wind will take you to China (highly unlikely).
+It’s like sailing a boat on the ocean with no map and hoping the wind will take you to China.

-So, sit down and think about where you want to be in 5, 10, or 20 years.
+Sit down and visualize where you want to be in 5, 10, or 20 years.

 Now that you have your long-term goals written down, you need to make a plan of action.

 Write down the things you will do every day, month, or year that will accomplish those goals, and then actually take action!

 Stress is inevitable in life.
 However, some people create unneeded stress for themselves.
-Whether it’s relationship drama or overspending your paycheck, some of the stress is in your control.
-So, minimize stress when are where you can.
+Whether it’s relationship drama or overspending your paycheck, some of the stress is within your control, so minimize stress when and where you can.

-If you feel like you’ve hit a wall in any (or all) of these categories, don’t give up!
-You can change your life for the better.
-It does require a lot of effort, but it is worth it.
+If you feel like you’ve hit a wall in any of these categories, don’t give up.
+You can change your life for the better through consistent effort and an action plan.

 Everyone hits a wall or two now and again.
-So, you’re not alone.
 If you use some of these tips, your life will start to improve, and you will be happier in no time.

 More Articles About Getting Over Obstacles in Life